 Before the transition, this state shall set the ResetStatus state machine variable to UNKNOWN.

-Editor's Note 5: Not documenting how the application layer decides to send a Stop Phy Test Function request to SP.
+Editor's Note 6: Not documenting how the application layer decides to send a Stop Phy Test Function request to SP.
+SL/XL could be intermediaries.

 6.8.4.9 SPxy:Far End Retimed Loopback state